forselli-stratio/keos-fleet-test/README.md

 ## Onboarding platform components

-The platform team is responsible for onboarding the platform components defined as Flux HelmReleases in the [d1-infra repository](https://github.com/controlplaneio-fluxcd/d1-infra) and set the dependencies between the components.
+The platform team is responsible for onboarding the platform components defined as Flux HelmReleases in the [keos-system-services repository](https://github.com/controlplaneio-fluxcd/keos-system-services) and set the dependencies between the components.

 Platform components are cluster add-ons such as CRD and admission controllers, and are reconciled by Flux as the **cluster admin**.

-To onboard a component from the `d1-infra` repository, the platform team must add a Flux Kustomization to the `tenants/infra/components` directory in the `d1-fleet` repository.
+To onboard a component from the `keos-system-services` repository, the platform team must add a Flux Kustomization to the `tenants/infra/components` directory in the `keos-fleet` repository.

-For example, the `d1-fleet` repository contains the following definitions for the `infra` tenant:
+For example, the `keos-fleet` repository contains the following definitions for the `infra` tenant:

 ```shell
 ./tenants/infra/components/